MDU Resources Group (NYSE:MDU) Reaches New 1-Year High at $23.34

-Separately, StockNews.com raised MDU Resources Group from a “hold” rating to a “buy” rating in a research report on Wednesday, February 21st.
+Separately, StockNews.com upgraded shares of MDU Resources Group from a “hold” rating to a “buy” rating in a research report on Wednesday, February 21st.

-MDU Resources Group (NYSE:MDU – Get Free Report) last issued its earnings results on Thursday, February 8th.
-The utilities provider reported $0.48 earnings per share for the quarter.
-MDU Resources Group had a return on equity of 8.84% and a net margin of 8.35%.
-The firm had revenue of $1.14 billion for the quarter.
-Research analysts forecast that MDU Resources Group, Inc. will post 1.49 earnings per share for the current year.
+MDU Resources Group (NYSE:MDU – Get Free Report) last issued its quarterly earnings data on Thursday, February 8th.
+The utilities provider reported $0.48 earnings per share (EPS) for the quarter.
+The firm had revenue of $1.14 billion during the quarter.
+MDU Resources Group had a net margin of 8.35% and a return on equity of 8.84%.
+On average, research analysts forecast that MDU Resources Group, Inc. will post 1.49 EPS for the current year.

 MDU Resources Group Dividend Announcement

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, April 1st.
-Shareholders of record on Thursday, March 14th will be paid a dividend of $0.125 per share.
-This represents a $0.50 dividend on an annualized basis and a dividend yield of 2.21%.
+The company also recently declared a quarterly dividend, which will be paid on Monday, April 1st.
+Investors of record on Thursday, March 14th will be issued a dividend of $0.125 per share.
+This represents a $0.50 annualized dividend and a yield of 2.21%.
 The ex-dividend date is Wednesday, March 13th.
-MDU Resources Group’s dividend payout ratio is presently 24.51%.
+MDU Resources Group’s dividend payout ratio (DPR) is presently 24.51%.

 Institutional Inflows and Outflows